 There was already a village there, with a weir and mill on the river, and a church.
 In the new town, each householder had an allotment of land 12 metres by 24, in which to grow vegetables, as well as a stake in the broader agriculture beyond the walls.

-Land was rented from the lords, who also received taxes on all sales at the market, but the inhabitnts were free men, not serfs.
+Land was rented from the lords, who also received taxes on all sales at the market, but the inhabitants were free men, not serfs.

 The rich lands of Aquitaine were coveted by invaders of all stripes, which was why the village was fortified, even before the outbreak of the Hundred Years War.
 The English king felt his lands in Aquitaine threatened by the nearby French bastide of Lavardac, which had been established a few decades earlier by the brother of king Louis XI.

-During that war, it changed regularly from English to French hands until finally being ceded to France in 1442.
+During that war, it changed regularly between English and French hands until finally being ceded to France in 1442.
 It was a miracle that the wall survived the constant attacks.

-There were so many sieges that the citizens often could not go out to cultivate things such as wheat and beef.
+There were so many sieges that the citizens often could not go out to cultivate broad-acre things like wheat and beef.
 Instead they lived on ducks and cabbages from their allotments, and in the process invented garbure, the famous soup of the south-west (or so the story goes).